liyupeng111/2022_VaccineVocabulary/readme.md

     ## 6     6 ""        ""      ""        "X"          ""
     ## 7     7 ""        ""      "X"       ""           ""

-Next us FCA to create the concept and concept\_relationship tables that define the hierarchical relationships (i.e. ‘Is a’ relationship).
+Next we use FCA to create the concept and concept\_relationship tables that define the hierarchical relationships (i.e. ‘Is a’ relationship).

     tbls <- create_concept_tables(ctx)
     tbls